5k-mirrors/poe-live-search-manager/README.md

 - For the notifications to show while in-game PoE needs to run in windowed or windowed fullscreen mode
 - When enabled, your clipboard will be altered with every new whisper message

+## FAQ

+#### Where's the source code?

+At this point, the project is closed sourced.
+GitHub is used to host releases and issues.
+We may consider open sourcing it partially or fully in the future.
+If open source is your thing, feel free to check out [our other open source tools](https://github.com/5k-mirrors).

+#### Why do you ask for Session ID?

+The live search function of pathofexile.com requires a session ID.

+#### Do I have to enter _my_ Session ID?

+No and please don't.
+Any Session ID will do.
+You can register a new, empty account and use its Session ID.